Unbelievable discipline issues in schools

 “Next, after local and state entities have done their damage and have run off good teachers, they turn right around and hire non-educators to put in classrooms.
 If this is going to be the way districts operate, they should give the new educators help, especially with discipline.
 Do not expect them to automatically know and do everything we as teachers have been doing for years.
 Don’t throw them in a classroom and abandon them.

 Readers, what do you think of the discipline issues and parents’ responsibility for student behavior and scholastic outcomes?
-Share your thoughts.
+Share your thoughts: David@D-R.Media.